 For PUSCH, maximum number of PL estimates to be maintained by UE is limited to X2_PUSCH, FFS on X2_PUSCH.]

 [Consensus] Configuration of open-loop parameter ‘j’

 Maximum number of open-loop parameter is limited to X3_PUSCH, FFS on X3_PUSCH.
+Please pay attention to the case that OL-PC could be also configured for different BWPs using different numerologies.